 Medical conditions associated with a limited range of motion in the joints include:

-- ankylosing spondylitis, a type of arthritis that primarily affects the spine
+- ankylosing spondylitis, which is a type of arthritis that primarily affects the spine

-- osteoarthritis, the most common form of arthritis related to older age and wear-and-tear to the joints
+- osteoarthritis (OA), which is the most common form of arthritis related to older age and wear and tear of the joints

-- rheumatoid arthritis, an autoimmune form of arthritis caused by your immune system attacking your joints
+- rheumatoid arthritis (RA), an autoimmune form of arthritis caused by your immune system attacking your joints

-- juvenile rheumatoid arthritis, an autoimmune form of arthritis that occurs in children under the age of 16 years
+- juvenile RA, which is an autoimmune form of arthritis that occurs in children under the age of 16 years

-- cerebral palsy, a group of neurological disorders that causes muscle paralysis and loss of body control
+- cerebral palsy (CP), which is a group of neurological disorders that causes muscle paralysis and loss of body control.

-- Legg-Calve-Perthes disease, a disorder that causes the thighbone to die because of lack of blood flow to the joint
+- Legg-Calve-Perthes disease, which is a disorder that causes the top of the thighbone to die due to lack of blood flow to the joint.

-- septic hip (and other septic joints), a bacterial infection of the joints
+- sepsis of the hip and other joints, which is a bacterial infection of the joints

-- inflammation of the soft tissues surrounding the joint (joint swelling)
+- inflammation of the soft tissues surrounding the joint, or joint swelling

 - muscle stiffness